ivoyager/project_template/README.md

 ### Installation

+Find more detailed instructions at our [Developers Page](https://www.ivoyager.dev/developers/).

 To use this template, click the big green "Use this template" button from the GitHub repository (https://github.com/ivoyager/project_template).
 You can then rename it to whatever you want.

 Your new repository uses submodules!
 To clone using git: